DavidWaumsley/Bistro11ty/events/event1.md

 Eventy Excellent, like us uses CUBE CSS (in this case it broken down in to small components).
 It allows tags and uses Paul Irish's Lite YouTube Embed and has a light and dark switcher.

- Although she (Lene Saile) is years ahead of me she follows the same people resulting in great attention to accessibility.
+ Although she (Lene Saile) is years ahead she follows the same people resulting in great attention to accessibility.
 There are cool additions like automated open graph [images for posts](https://metatags.io/?url=https%3A%2F%2F11tyexcellent.netlify.app%2Fblog%2Fmy-shiny-new-post%2F).
 That said, if used on a site with constant updates this could be removed as it increases the build time.

 ## Learning Resources